Keyboard shortcuts

 let tree_name = "my_app_data";

-let database = match db.find_database(tree_name) {
+let database = match instance.find_database(tree_name) {

 Ok(mut databases) => {